techidaily/site-instagram-clips/source/_posts/updated-in-2024-prime-coverage-pro-iphone-plus-android-insta-covers-app.md

 We are presenting you with the top ten IG Highlights covers apps for iPhone and Android that could be the right choice for this simple task.
 If you want to create the Instagram highlight cover online, you can check our picks of the [best online highlight cover makers for Instagram](https://tools.techidaily.com/wondershare/filmora/download/).

-## 10 Best Instagram Highlights Covers Apps for iPhone and Android in 2021

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vPGg53vbOsk?si=CkSEN5HFPS7vDuAa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SgRVYjqB70s?si=My_2cDvJVdincQRu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 10 Best Instagram Highlights Covers Apps for iPhone and Android in 2021

 ### 1\.
 Canva